saurabh-dhawan/kiwigpt/content/posts/life-is-sine-wave.md

 ---

-*Written for [KiwiGPT.co.nz](https://kiwigpt.co.nz) — Generated, Published and Tinkered with AI by a Kiwi*
+*Written for [KiwiGPT.co.nz](https://kiwigpt.co.nz) — Generated, Published and Tinkered with AI by an Indian Kiwi*